shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

 * 10 Minutes with Ionic 2: Calling an API http://blog.ionic.io/10-minutes-with-ionic-2-calling-an-api/
 * 10 Minutes with Ionic 2: Using the Camera with Ionic Native http://blog.ionic.io/10-minutes-with-ionic-2-using-the-camera-with-ionic-native/

+### 2.1 Create a new Ionic project

-### Create a new Ionic project with blank starter template
+Create a new Ionic project with blank starter template
 ```
 $ ionic start MobileFirst-Ionic-GettingStarted blank
 ✔ Creating directory ./MobileFirst-Ionic-GettingStarted - done!